-- When plants are stressed on hot days - After seed has been set - Within 24 hrs of rain or when rain is imminent - During windy conditions when the use of herbicides may affect non-targeted areas.
+- Adjacent to water ways unless approved for this specific use - When plants are stressed on hot days - After seed has been set - Within 24 hrs of rain or when rain is imminent - During windy conditions when the use of herbicides may affect non-targeted areas.

-The Environmental Advisor will ensure that a follow-up inspection is undertaken for identified weed infestation sites to ensure treatment was successful.
+The Environmental Advisor will conduct follow-up inspections for identified weed infestation sites to ensure treatment was successful.